intel/neural-compressor/getting_started.md

 python setup.py install
 ```

-## Documentation
+## Tutorials and Examples

-**Get Started**

-* [APIs](docs/api-introduction.md) explains Intel® Low Precision Optimization Tool's API.
-* [Transform](docs/transform.md) introduces how to utilize LPOT's built-in data processing and how to develop a custom data processing method.
-* [Dataset](docs/dataset.md) introduces how to utilize LPOT's built-in dataset and how to develop a custom dataset.
-* [Metric](docs/metric.md) introduces how to utilize LPOT's built-in metrics and how to develop a custom metric.
+Read the following resources to learn how to use LPOT.

+### Tutorial

-* [Tutorial](docs/tutorial.md) provides comprehensive instructions on how to utilize LPOT's features with examples.
+The [Tutorial](../docs/tutorial.md) provides comprehensive instructions on how to utilize Intel® Low Precision Optimization Tool's features with examples.

+### Examples

-* [Examples](/examples) are provided to demonstrate the usage of LPOT in different frameworks: TensorFlow, PyTorch, MXNet, and ONNX Runtime.
+[Examples](examples_readme.md) are provided to demonstrate the usage of Intel® Low Precision Optimization Tool in different frameworks: TensorFlow, PyTorch, MXNet, and ONNX Runtime.
+Hello World examples are also available.
-* [UX](docs/ux.md) is a web-based system used to simplify LPOT usage.
-* [Intel oneAPI AI Analytics Toolkit Get Started Guide](https://software.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux/top.html) explains the AI Kit components, installation and configuration guides, and instructions for building and running sample apps.
-* [AI and Analytics Samples](https://github.com/oneapi-src/oneAPI-samples/tree/master/AI-and-Analytics) includes code samples for Intel oneAPI libraries.

-**Deep Dive**

-* [Quantization](docs/Quantization.md) are processes that enable inference and training by performing computations at low-precision data types, such as fixed-point integers.
-LPOT supports Post-Training Quantization ([PTQ](docs/PTQ.md)) and Quantization-Aware Training ([QAT](docs/QAT.md)).
-Note that ([Dynamic Quantization](docs/dynamic_quantization.md)) currently has limited support.
-* [Pruning](docs/pruning.md) provides a common method for introducing sparsity in weights and activations.
-* [Benchmarking](docs/benchmark.md) introduces how to utilize the benchmark interface of LPOT.
-* [Mixed precision](docs/mixed_precision.md) introduces how to enable mixed precision, including BFP16 and int8 and FP32, on Intel platforms during tuning.
-* [Graph Optimization](docs/graph_optimization.md) introduces how to enable graph optimization for FP3232 and auto-mixed precision.
-* [TensorBoard](docs/tensorboard.md) provides tensor histograms and execution graphs for tuning debugging purposes.

-**Advanced Topics**

-* [Adaptor](docs/adaptor.md) is the interface between LPOT and framework.
-The method to develop adaptor extension is introduced with ONNX Runtime as example.
-* [Strategy](docs/tuning_strategies.md) can automatically optimized low-precision recipes for deep learning models to achieve optimal product objectives like inference performance and memory usage with expected accuracy criteria.
-The method to develop a new strategy is introduced.
+## Developer Documentation

+View LPOT [Documentation](docs/doclist.rst) for getting started, deep dive, and advanced resources to help you use and develop LPOT.

 ## System Requirements